gHashTag/plane-999/deploy/selfhost/README.md

 ---

-### Upgrading Plane Version
+### Upgrading DAO 999 NFT Version

-It is always advised to keep Plane up to date with the latest release.
+It is always advised to keep DAO 999 NFT up to date with the latest release.

 Lets again run the `./setup.sh` command.
 You will again be prompted with the below options.
 This time select `5` to upgrade the release.